-For medium scale works (according to national threshold levels) at least three quotations would be required and the contractor selected on a basis of cost and capability.

-(iv) National Competitive Bidding

-For large scale works there should be competitive bidding according to national procedures.
+For medium scale works (according to national threshold levels) need to be at least three quotations would be required and the contractor selected on a basis of cost and capability. (iv) National Competitive Bidding-For large scale works there should be competitive bidding according to national procedures.